Nihlus/AdvancedDLSupport/docs/mixed_mode_classes.md

 unmanaged functions (as seen in Subtract and OtherNativeProperty).

-In order to create a mixed-mode class, simply declare an `abstract` class that inherits from `AnonymousImplementationBase`, and implements the interface you want to activate.
+In order to create a mixed-mode class, simply declare an `abstract` class that inherits from `NativeLibraryBase`, and implements the interface you want to activate.
 Any interface members can have explicit managed implementations, or remain `abstract` to be routed to their corresponding native implementations.

 There are a few limitations: